 No. Not Hawke!

 She despaired.
-Tears poured down her cheeks as she made deals in her head with Andraste, the Maker, the Creators, the Paragons, the Ancestors, ANYONE that would allow her to die instead of him.
+Tears poured down her cheeks as she made deals in her head with Andraste, the Maker, Merrill's Creators, ANYONE that would allow her to die instead of him.

 She was going to throw herself at the Arishok.
 Beg for his mercy.
 Hawke was Basalit-an, wasn't he?
 Surely that meant something!
 She'd go with the Qunari, accept whatever punishment they deemed fit as long as they let Hawke LIVE-